-The Province passed the Ontarians with Disabilities Act, 2001(ODA) in December 2001 to ensure that persons with disabilities have improved opportunities and provides for their involvement in the identification, removal and prevention of barriers to their full participation in life.
+The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) was proclaimed in 2005 and applies to both the public and private sector.
+This legislation is meant to ensure that persons with disabilities have improved opportunities and provides for their involvement in the identification, removal and prevention of barriers to their full participation in life.

 The mandate of the Committee is to advise the Councils of the partner municipalities and Hospital Board on the preparation and implementation of annual accessibility plans.
 These accessibility plans are meant to remove barriers for people with disabilities and ensure no new barriers are created.